-The development of more housing is critical to the state, and the Los Angeles area, resolving its housing crisis.
-The Legislature has enacted a plethora of laws in the last few years to encourage and streamline the construction of new housing, and AB 1385 would be another such law, one that is focused on areas hit by the January 2025 wildfires.
-Yet on the other side of the restrictive covenants affected by AB 1385 are potentially parties with an interest in the enforcement and compliance with that covenant.
-When the covenant was created, there were specific reasons to create the restrictive covenant for the benefit of the surrounding property or properties.
-While the reasons for the restriction may no longer be present, in some instances, another party may still believe they stand to benefit from the restriction, and would prefer that the restrictive covenant not be removed.
-AB 1385 does not change the process by which an interested party may contest the validity of the restrictive covenant modification.
-If they received notice of the modification, an interested party would have 35 days to challenge the restrictive covenant modification, pursuant to the provisions put in place in 2023 by AB 911.
-Yet they would only be able to challenge the validity of the restrictive covenant modification document; if the interested party simply wanted the restrictive covenant to remain, they would not be able to make that claim if the restrictive covenant modification was otherwise valid.
-Thus, AB 1385, like AB 721, can impair a party's interests.
-Nevertheless, this impairment would be to serve an important state interest: the promotion of the development of more housing.
+The development of more housing is critical to the state resolving its housing crisis.
+The Legislature has enacted a plethora of laws in the last few years to encourage and streamline the construction of new housing, and AB 1050 would be another such law.
+Yet on the other side of the restrictive covenants affected by AB 1050 are potentially parties with an interest in the enforcement and compliance with that covenant.
+When the covenant was created through an REA, there were clear and important reasons for that restriction to be in place, and the parties to the REA agreed to that restriction for a mutual benefit.
+While the reasons for that benefit may no longer be present, in some instances, another party may still believe they stand to benefit from the restriction.
+In that instance, AB 1050 would permit, as did AB 721 with owners looking to build affordable housing developments, the owner to proceed with removing the restrictive covenant over the objection of owners of neighboring property who otherwise would have the power to block it.
+However, AB 1050 does not change the process by which an interested party may contest the validity of the restrictive covenant modification.
+If they received notice of the modification, they would have 35 days to contest it, pursuant to the provisions put in place by AB 911.
+If the restrictive covenant modification document is otherwise valid, though, the owner would be allowed to proceed with its recordation.
+Thus, AB 1050, like AB 721, can impair a party's rights, rights they previously believed they would have when they bought their property or entered into the REA.
+Nevertheless, like with AB 721, this impairment would to be serve an important state interest: the promotion of the development of housing.

-6. Amendments
+5. Amendments

-The author has agreed to amendments that will clarify that the qualifying properties are those in counties subject to the state of emergency declared by the Governor on January 7, 2025.
-A complete mock-up of the amendments are attached at the end of this analysis.
+The author has agreed to amendments that will clarify the language of the bill.
+A full mock-up of the amendments are attached at the end of this analysis.